Hi there! Thanks for stopping by.

 As for spirits, I do quite enjoy a whiskey while Ashley prefers gin, but there are times when a Jameson and Ginger or a Gin and Tonic (a slice of lime in both, please) are not the answer.
 Calvados / Apple Brandy, Pommeau, and Cider Cocktails are in the mix (another intentional pun) as well.

 On November 18th, 2016 I started my first batch of cider, and things have snowballed from there.
 This may seem unrelated to everything else, but I’m also a gearhead.
 I was memorizing specifications and information about cars years before I could drive.
 Once I started driving, I wouldn’t leave my cars alone.
 Modifying, going to racetracks, breaking something, and fixing them (read: further modifications).
 That was the cycle.
 November of 2018 was a big month for me.
 I sold my longest-running project car of 8 years to focus my efforts on learning about, tasting and making cider.
 I also took (and passed) the CCP Level 1 exam.
+In April of 2020, I received word that I passed the American CIder Association's Level 2 exam, earning the title of Certified Pommelier™.

 I hope to continue to find and taste new ciders, refine my own, and see where this all leads.
 My plan is to use this website to share the more interesting aspects of this journey.
 Cider reviews, information, and adventures will be the focus but I expect guest appearances by gluten-free and fermented foods (with cider pairings) as well.
 We’d love for you to follow along!